 How to Prevent Ingrown Hairs

-Press lightly.
 We've been conditioned to press the razor into our skin to get the closest shave.
 Don't.
 Pressure contributes to the irritation we experience after shaving.
-The handle of the Oui Shave razor is weighted so you don’t have to apply pressure.
+The handle of our razor is weighted so you don’t have to apply pressure.

-Change your blade often.
 Once you feel like the razor is tugging at your hairs rather than cutting them quickly and sharply, it's time to change the blade.
-Everyone's hair is different (fine, coarse, thick), so the timing will vary for each individual.

 Summer is around the corner and now is a great time to get your skin sundress ready.
 Start by giving your skin some time to breath.
 Try going a few days or longer without shaving.
 Then ditch that pink, plastic razor and show your skin the respect it deserves!